torsstei/split-log/README.md

 Make sure you have the [Code Engine plugin](https://cloud.ibm.com/codeengine/cli) installed for the CLI.

-If you haven't used Code Engine in your account before log in confifure the ibmcloud CLI as described [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-install-cli) and then create a project:
+If you haven't used Code Engine in your account before log in configure the ibmcloud CLI as described [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-install-cli) and then create a project:
 ```
 ibmcloud ce project create --name myproject --select
 ```